 - Supporting the immune system - Thanks to the way selenium benefits your immune system, having optimal levels can help prevent infection and illness.
 You can support your little ones’ immunity with our children’s immunity supplements range, which include selenium for this reason.

 - Aid turning food into energy - Selenium concentration is higher in the thyroid gland than in any other organ in the body.
 A selenium benefit is its important function in thyroid hormone synthesis and metabolism (the process of turning food into energy).
-Getting energy from food is an essential process all the cells in your body need.
+Getting energy naturally from food is an essential process all the cells in your body need.
 Energy supplements can help to fuel your body and reduce fatigue.

 - Maintaining normal hair and nails - This is because this nutrient supports the regulation of iodine, which your thyroid needs.
 It is the thyroid which then is responsible for the growth of your hair and nails.
 Supporting your beauty from within starts with hair, skin, and nails vitamins.